 She has lectured at numerous institutions including Oberlin College, Smith College, UC Berkeley, California Institute of Integral Studies and Stanford University on issues of child sexual abuse, social change, somatics and trauma recovery and has presented at national and international conferences.

-Mark Mooney is VP of Public Programs at Strozzi Institute, a certified Master Somatic Coach, and a teacher in many Strozzi Institute courses including the Leadership and Action courses in the US and the UK.
+Mark Mooney is, a certified Master Somatic Coach, and a teacher in many Strozzi Institute courses including the Leadership and Action courses in the US and the UK.
 He also provides individual coaching and business consulting.
 Mark is a graduate of Virginia Commonwealth University, has managed several small businesses and owned his own manufacturing business for six years.
 He has been studying with Dr. Richard Strozzi-Heckler for 19 years and has been a teacher at Strozzi Institute for 14 years.
 He holds the rank of second degree black belt in Aikido.

 During his time at Strozzi Institute, Mark has worked with numerous businesses providing them with training in developing teams including an eight month program with Westchester, New York BOCES (Board of Cooperative Educational Services) to develop their project team leaders; a four month program with MetaDesign, an international commercial graphics company that trained MetaDesign's executive team in effective communication and coordination skills.
 Mark worked with Boston Edison Company's management team through the process of deregulation and change of ownership; with BIA, a broadcast consulting company based near Washington, DC, who used Strozzi Institute to bring a higher level of performance and team effectiveness to their executives.